ipfs/specs/src/http-gateways/web-redirects-file.md

     github: lidel
 ---

-# _redirects File Specification
+# Web _redirects File Specification

-The Redirects File specification is an extension of the Subdomain Gateway and DNSLink Gateway specifications.
+The Web Redirects File specification is an extension of the Subdomain Gateway and DNSLink Gateway specifications.

 Developers can enable URL redirects or rewrites by adding redirect rules to a file named `_redirects` stored underneath the root CID of their web site.